fbaldux/NVOptContr-bio/README.md

 ## J\_C13\_1f.cpp

 The program computes the couplings J for the spin glass Hamiltonian.
 The couplings represent the noise to be filtered out.
-The noise sources are the C13 impurities in the diamond, and a 1/f^alpha noise coming from the biological sample.
-Setting alpha=0 removes the 1/f part of the noise.
+The noise sources are the C13 impurities in the diamond, and a noise ~ amplNoise/f^alpha coming from the biological sample.
+Setting amplNoise=0 clearly removes the 1/f part of the noise.

+NOTE: the C13 noise is

+      S(omega) = S0 + A exp[ -(omega-omegaL)^2 / (2 sigma^2) ]

+with

+- S0 = 0.00119
+- A = 0.52
+- omegaL = 2 pi 0.4316 = 2.7118
+- sigma  = 2 pi 0.0042 = 0.0264  =>  1/sigma^2 = 1434.8

+NOTE: the 1/f noise is divergent at small frequencies, but the divergence is taken care of explicitly.

+## J\_C13\_1f.py

+Program that does the same of the .cpp version, just for checks.

 ## plot\_{...}.py